 It is undeniable that the conversation around sustainability is louder than ever before, whether that be because of media coverage of environmental campaigners such as Greta Thunberg and Extinction Rebellion or because more people are witnessing the real-time effects of global warming such as extreme weather.

 In our day to day working lives, this might influence you to make changes such as purchasing a reusable water bottle or making more informed choices about where you buy your lunch from or what suppliers you use.
 However, you should also be thinking about sustainability on a larger scale, particularly when it comes to planning and hosting events.

 Large-scale events can be detrimental to the environment around us, whether it be because of the use of non-recyclable materials or food wastage.
 While some level of waste is inevitable when planning events, there are several steps event planners can take to reduce waste and keep sustainability at the forefront of trade shows, conferences, office parties and all other manner of corporate functions.

 To help you organise environmentally conscious events in the future, we have compiled a list of handy tips and tricks to help make your next event more sustainable.
 You can also scroll further down to discover a few of London’s most eco-friendly event venues, which are all available to hire.
 Read below to check out our full list of recommendations and make a mental note to yourself to start putting sustainability first when it comes to event planning - after all, we only have one earth.

 How to make your event sustainable

-There are a number of things both big and small that can be done to make your event as sustainable as possible.
-From invites to clean-up and everything in between, a little extra and more careful planning means you can enjoy an environmentally friendly and sustainable event that is just as fun and completely guilt free.
+There are a number of simple and easy steps that can be taken to make your event as sustainable as possible.
+From paperless invites to effective waste management, a little extra planning can go a long way towards pulling off an environmentally friendly and successful event.

 Where to host your sustainable event